open-models-platform/open-models-iecho/inference/worker/PLUGINS.md

-Plugins are in essence just pretty wrappers around some kind of API-s and serve a purpose to help LLM utilize it more precisely and reliably, so they can be quite useful and powerful augmentation tools for Open-Assistant.
+Plugins are in essence just pretty wrappers around some kind of API-s and serve a purpose to help LLM utilize it more precisely and reliably, so they can be quite useful and powerful augmentation tools for open-models-iechocho.
 Two main parts of a plugin are the ai-plugin.json file, which is just the main descriptor of a plugin, and the second part is OpenAPI specification of the plugin API-s.